Tapjoy/chore/README.md

-    --threads-per-queue 4 # number of threads per queue for fetching from queue --queue_prefix prefixy # A prefix to prepend to queue names, mainly for development and qa testing purposes --max-attempts 100 # The maximum number of times a job can be attempted
+    --threads-per-queue 4 # number of threads per queue for fetching from queue --queue_prefix prefixy # A prefix to prepend to queue names, mainly for development and qa testing purposes --max-attempts 100 # The maximum number of times a job can be attempted --dedupe_strategy # Setting this value to :strict means that when memcache is down, we assume that the message is a duplicate.
+Defaults to true, which assumes the message is not a duplicate.

 By default, Chore will run over all queues it detects among the required files.
 If you wish to change this behavior, you can use: